sergeiermilov/uzabila-carousel/README.md

-Description: Simple Carousel for Adverts by Sergei Ermilov.
+Description: Simple Carousel for Adverts by Sergei Ermilov.\n
 Version: 1.0.0